sximenez/2024-01-jan-binary-file-reader/README.md

 37 80 68 70 45 49 46 55 10 37
 ```

-## Check the output against the dictionary.
+## Check the output against the dictionary

 We then create method `FindExtensionFromSignature()`.